UMWEDU/umw-commencement-sync/_pages/congratulations-grads.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p>This weekend, we’re celebrating the Class of 2020.
-Though the in-person Commencement ceremonies have been rescheduled for October 24th, please join us in celebrating their achievements virtually as they start their next journey.</p>
+Though the in-person Commencement ceremonies have been rescheduled for Oct.
+24, please join us for a virtual event to recognize their achievements and provide a heartfelt send-off as they embark on the next leg of their journey. </p>
 <!-- /wp:paragraph -->

 <!-- wp:html -->